14 Best Things To Do in Sintra, Portugal

 Museu Ferreira de Castro is a little museum that celebrates the works of famed author Ferreira de Castro.
 The exhibits feature books, objects and artwork.
 It’s worth popping into this museum if you’re a fan of Ferreira de Castro, or just wanting to learn who he is.

 Museu de História Natural de Sintra, the Sintra Natural History Museum, is in the historic center of the village of Sintra.
 Like Sintra’s other museums, this one is small.
 But it’s worth visiting to see its collection of over 10,000 fossils.
-The museum has a very small entrance fee (1 euro per person, as of 2021).
+Entrance to this museum is free.

 10. Hike in the Serra de Sintra